VolvoGroup/dymoval/docs/source/getting_started_index/model_validation.rst

-   If you logged data only in the *accelerator pedal position* range [0,40] %, the *steering angle* in the range [-2,2]° and the *road profile was flat* for all the time, then you have to ship such an information along with your model so that the user knows in which region he/she can trust your model.
+   If you logged data only in the *accelerator pedal position* range [0,40] %, the *steering angle* in the range [-2,2]° and the *road profile was flat* for all the time, then you have to ship such an information along with your model to a potential model user.

 The cost saving when using models is clear, but there is no free lunch.
 In-fact, the challenge relies in the design of good models.